-Versatility has been one of the key criteria when designing the M-Series Balers.
-Due to a narrow weather window and increasing amounts of difficult crops such as heavy silage, growers do not want to risk losing any more time during the season.
+Versatility has been one of the key criteria when designing the R-Series Balers.
+Due to a narrow weather window and increasing amounts of difficult crops, such as heavy silage, growers do not want to risk losing any more time during the season.

-Looking at potential component wear, cam-track pickup features an 18 percent lower turning speed than the previous generation of balers, while bearings have been implemented on both side of the tine bars.
-The cam levers are made of forged steel and cam bearing size increased by 36 percent.
-All of these points guarantee a very long component life.
+Looking at potential component wear, the cam-track pickup features a low turning speed and big bearings on both side of the tine bars.
+Also, the cam lever is made of forged steel.
+These features guarantee a long component life and low maintenance.

-By using the HC Premium rotor – a device implemented on John Deere round balers since 2012 – the M-Series feeding system offers:
+By using the HC Premium rotor – a device implemented on John Deere round balers since 2012 – the R-Series feeding system offers: